1880 United States presidential election: Republican Party nomination

-Democrats
+Democratic Party nomination

 Later that month, the Democrats held their convention in Cincinnati, Ohio.
-Six men were officially candidates for nomination at the convention, and several others also received votes.
-Of these, the two leading candidates were Major General Winfield Scott Hancock from Pennsylvania and Senator Thomas F. Bayard from Delaware.
-Tilden was not officially a candidate, but he wielded a heavy influence over the convention.
-Tilden was ambiguous about his willingness to participate in another campaign, leading some delegates to defect to other candidates, while others stayed loyal to their old standard-bearer.
+Six men were officially candidates, and several others also received votes.
+The leading candidates were Major General Winfield Scott Hancock from Pennsylvania and Senator Thomas F. Bayard from Delaware.
+Tilden was not officially a candidate, but wielded heavy influence over the convention.
+However, he was ambiguous about his willingness to participate in another campaign, leading some supporters to defect.

-As the convention opened, some delegates favored Bayard, a conservative senator, while others supported Hancock, a career soldier and Civil War hero.
-Still others flocked to men they saw as surrogates for Tilden, including Henry B. Payne from Ohio, an attorney and former congressman, and Samuel J. Randall from Pennsylvania, the Speaker of the United States House of Representatives.
-The first round of balloting was inconclusive, with Hancock and Bayard leading the count.
-Before the second round, Tilden's withdrawal from the campaign became known for certain; delegates then shifted to Hancock, who was nominated.
+While Hancock and Bayard were the leading candidates, some delegates backed men they saw as Tilden surrogates, including Henry B. Payne from Ohio, an attorney and former congressman, and Samuel J. Randall from Pennsylvania, the Speaker of the United States House of Representatives.
+The first ballot was inconclusive, with Hancock and Bayard leading the count, but neither close to winning.
+Before the second round, Tilden's withdrawal became known for certain; delegates then shifted to Hancock, who was nominated.
 William Hayden English, a conservative politician and businessman from the swing state of Indiana, was nominated for vice president.